bjarneo/coffeetime/README.md

 # coffee time

-With this cli tool you can set up interval for when you'd like to take a break with a time interval between them, and how long the duration should be.
+With this cli tool you can set up interval for when you'd like to take a break, and how long the duration should be.
 It is really important to take breaks, and it is easy to forget them.

 Disclaimer: This is a learning golang project.